tch521/AIMday-2024/docs/cmip6_to_agcd/problemstatement.md

 Random noise may help to better replicate certain statistical behaviours that are fundamentally missing from the low resolution CMIP6 data.
 It may be particularly useful for precipitation.

-## Conclusion

-This document is just a starting point for discussions and there are many, many open questions about how to approach this problem.

-> The CMIP6 models allow us to peek at a few different versions of the future, but the catch is that we don't have our glasses on - the images we see are blurry, as if we forgot to put on our glasses.
-> While we cannot be 100% certain, we should be able to make a reasonable estimate of what we're looking at based on context and our past experience.